-Here are some hidden costs that we came across
+Here are some hidden costs that we came across during our research.

 - If you intend to use CyberCash, be sure to ask your merchant bank account provider if they charge a premium to process a transaction that comes to them via CyberCash.
 We discovered that some banks charge a 10-cent premium per transaction for a CyberCash transaction.

 - What is a transaction?
 Let's start with an order.
 The request for credit card authorization is recognized as a transaction by most processors; the submission of the order for settlement after you have shipped your goods is another transaction.
 Therefore, the typical order will rack up two transactions to the processing service.
 When evaluating card clearing services, make sure you understand how that service counts transactions.